 When you get your repros done is when they’ll do things like put your name at the bottom.
 Two things that I suggest for your repros is matte prints, and having them put a black-line border around your picture (they call it a "key-line") – I think it really makes your headshot pop.
 I do not recommend lithos for headshots – I don’t care how cheap they are, you’ll never need 300 of the same picture of yourself.
 Ever.
 Ever.
 Go with photographic quality if you can for headshots.
 For postcards, DO go with lithos – they are sturdier and will fare better when you send them through the mail, you can write directly on the back of them without them bleeding through to the front of the picture, and you may well need 300 of them.

-Remember, everything is controllable in color – your skin tone, hair color, eye color, background color, I can add an arm – the sky’s the limit!
+Remember, everything is controllable in color – your skin tone, hair color, eye color, background color, I can add a third eye #Picasso – the sky’s the limit!
 And yes, we can always turn your color headshots into black and white if you like.
-If you have ANY questions or confusions, no matter how large or small, I encourage you to call or e-mail me!!!!!!
+If you have ANY questions or confusions, no matter how large or small, I encourage you to contact me!!!!!!
 I am a resource for you whenever you need me!
 There are no stupid questions!!!!

 Take Care and May The Force Be With You!